-does not determine the kinds of functions computable with the system.34 Given the discussion in section 3.2, we know that this theory supports quite general computation, i.e., linear and nonlinear functions.
+That being said, a typical concern of symbolicists regarding approaches that are concerned with neural implementations, is that the demonstrated symbol manipulating abilities of cognitive systems are lost in the concern for neural detail.
+In one sense, this issue is easily addressed in the context of R&D theory.
+This is because the numeric representations in R&D theory are just another kind of syntax.
+While it is not a typical syntax for the logic used to describe cognitive function by symbolicists, the syntax itself does not determine the kinds of functions computable with the system.34 Given the discussion in section 111.2, we know that this theory supports quite general computation, that is, linear and nonlinear functions.
 As a result, most, if not all, of the functions computed with standard symbolicist syntax can be computed with the numerical syntax adopted by R&D theory.
-More to the point, perhaps, past work using numerical distributed representations has shown that structure sensitive processing of the kind demanded by Fodor and Pylyshyn35 can be achieved in such a system.36 Furthermore, this kind of representational system has been used to model high-level cognitive functions, like analogical mapping.37 As a result, structured symbol manipulation is not lost by adopting R&D theory.
+More to the point, perhaps, past work using numerical distributed representations has shown that structure sensitive processing of the kind demanded by Fodor and Zenon Pylyshyn35 can be achieved in such a system.36 Furthermore, this kind of representational system has been used to model high-level cognitive functions, like analogical mapping.37 As a result, structured symbol manipulation is not lost by adopting R&D theory.
 Rather, a precise neural description of such manipulation is gained.

-4.2 Connectionism
+III.2.
+Connectionism.
 Of past approaches, connectionism is probably the most similar to R&D theory.
 This raises the question: Is R&D theory merely glorified connectionism?
-A first response is to note that glorifying connectionism (i.e., making it more neurally plausible) is no mean feat.
+A first response is to note that glorifying connectionism (that is, making it more neurally plausible) is no mean feat.
 The neural plausibility of many connectionist models leaves much to be desired.
 Localist models are generally not neurally plausible at all.
 But even distributed models seldom "look" much like real neurobiological systems.
 They include neurons with continuous, real-valued inputs and outputs, and often have purely linear or generic sigmoid response functions.
-Real neurobiological networks have highly heterogeneous, nonlinear, spiking neurons.
-Connectionist themselves are seldom certain precisely what the relation is between their models and what goes on the brain.38
+Real neurobiological networks have highly